careinamo/canaima-backend/API_DOCUMENTATION.md

 Create a new credit note for a client within an organization.

+**Important:** This endpoint integrates with the **credit limit system**.
+The system will prevent creation if the new debt would exceed the client's credit limit.

 **Path Parameters:**

 | Parameter | Type | Description |